mohammadzaman3100/Mohammad-Zaman-/README.md

 <br>

-<h3> Over the years have worked on many projects some good and others have been an experience </h3>
+<h3> Over the years I have worked on many projects some good and others have been an experience </h3>

 * Very keen about learning and developing projects